Office: HH 246

 Articles and Book Chapters

 “Shakespearean Comedy and Early Modern Religious Culture,” in The Oxford Handbook of Shakespearean Comedy, ed.
-Heather Hirschfeld (Oxford UP, forthcoming).
+Heather Hirschfeld (Oxford University Press, 2018), 105-21.

 “The Sidney Psalter and the Spiritual Economies of Abundance,” in The Return of Theory in Early Modern English Studies, Volume II, ed.
 Paul Cefalu, Gary Kuchar, and Bryan Reynolds (Palgrave Macmillan, 2014), 257-275.